 You have to entice other people to get them to pay for the membership, and that is why this next step is crucial.
 Start by determining whether the site will have a one-off payment system or a renewable one.

 Most people tend to like lifetime membership because they don’t like the inconvenience of making regular payments.
 On the other hand, some users may prefer the lower costs of regular payments.

+Go to MemberPress and click on “membership“.
+Go to “add new” then enter all the necessary information depending on what you want from the site and what your users will prefer.
 You can also customize your email address and create short descriptive content to impress the members.
 Double-check all the information and click “publish“.
 Your page will be automatically created according to the information given.